 When it comes to playing with dolls and action figures, kids get pretty far with their imaginations.
 But occasionally they need something that will jumpstart their world building.
-Enter the playset: these colosseums of creative play are perfect for providing your kids with inspiration.
-From Ancient Egyptian pyramid playsets and Thomas the Tank Engine mega stations to space command centers and Star Wars Destroyers, these 15 sets are not only ridiculously well constructed (and fun), but they also offer entrances into imaginary worlds in which kids can spend all day playing around.
+Enter the kids playset: these colosseums of creative play are perfect for providing your kids with inspiration.
+From Ancient Egyptian pyramids and Thomas the Tank Engine mega stations to space command centers and Star Wars Destroyers playsets, these kids playsets are not only ridiculously well constructed (and fun), but they also offer entrances into imaginary worlds in which kids can spend all day playing around.
 In short, they’ll make epic holiday gifts.
 Oh, one note: you will step on the pieces.
 So be prepared.
 It’s a small price to pay for holiday joy.

 Sago Mini Jinja’s House Playset

 So colorful and cute, this kids playset looks like it could be the scale model of a Wes Anderson set.
 Folded out, Jinja’s House reveals full rooms to explore, including a bunk bed reached by a ladder and a tongue-like backyard slide.
 It comes with two characters and an array of plastic toys useful for tea parties and fake conversation.
 When playtime is over, the set folds into a carrying case complete with a handle.

 Hidden treasure, traps, snakes, and a mummy: this kids playset has it all.
 Playmobil’s pyramid set also comes with three characters your mini archaeologists can use to explore the ruin.
 Just make sure they check the tombs for traps — you don’t want to unleash an ancient curse on your home.